NickHeiner/jscodemod/docs/comparison-with-jscodeshift.md

 ### Usability
 * jscodeshift has a custom command line arg parser, which does not throw on unrecognized flags, making it easy to have a typo.
 JSCodemod uses [`yargs`](https://www.npmjs.com/package/yargs), which provides an interface familiar to users of many other Node tools, and does throw errors on unrecognized flags.
 * jscodemod bypasses [the challenges of passing ignore patterns to jscodeshift](https://github.com/facebook/jscodeshift/issues/307), because it automatically will only process git-tracked files.
+* [jscodeshift's documentation is lacking.](https://github.com/facebook/jscodeshift/issues/390) I suppose that if one feels this way, one could just avoid using the undocumented parts of jscodeshift.
+But I feel like it's not doing users any favors to suggest that using these APIs is the primary way to use the tool, but then not document those APIs.
+By contrast, jscodemod fully documents everything that is available to users.

 ### Performance
 I've observed jscodemod being 30x-50x faster than jscodeshift, on a comparison that simply does a string concatenation.
 (This removes any difference due to using different code parsers.)